 Illyria's productions are slick, physical and imaginative in execution.
 They are played with characteristic briskness - Shakespeare was, after all, unequivocal about how long his plays take to perform.
 Each is inspired by performance techniques of Elizabethan touring troupes such as live music and song, an inclusion of the audience in the proceedings, contemporary references and a robustness of style.

-Illyria does not mount all-male productions.
-We use both male and female actors because, contrary to popular assumption, there was never a law prohibiting women from the stage.
-Productions in Court in the sixteenth and seventeenth centuries used female as well as male actors (Anne Boleyn herself performed).
-And for his public performances Shakespeare used all the talent available to him – so Illyria follows suit.
+lllyria leaves all-male casting back in the 16th century where it belongs.
+As a 21st century company, and a proudly inclusive one, Illyria uses both male and female actors.
+In any case, contrary to popular assumption, there was never a law prohibiting women from the stage.
+Court Productions in the 16th and 17th centuries used female as well as male actors (Anne Boleyn herself performed).
+Shakespeare's company did use an all-male cast, but only because this was all the talent available for public performances.
+In the 21st century the available talent obviously includes women.
 Besides, it is unnecessary to ignore half the available talent just to put men in dresses.

 Illyria uses only the power of the human voice to perform the plays – we don't use artificial amplification because the calibre of professional actor we use does not necessitate it.
 Among the UK open-air touring theatre companies only Illyria's artistic director has published articles on Shakespearean verse-speaking.